 Legislative and Regulatory Environment.
 Potential legislative and regulatory changes, as well as other rules and regulations issued by the FHFA, could adversely affect the FHLBanks, FHLBank members, counterparties, and dealers of and investors in consolidated obligations.
 The FHLBanks' business operations, funding costs, rights, obligations, and the environment in which the FHLBanks carry out their mission could be significantly affected by these changes.
+In particular, on November 7, 2023, the FHFA issued a written report titled "FHLBank System at 100: Focusing on the Future," relating to its review and analysis of the FHLBank System, in which the FHFA summarized its recommended legislative, regulatory, and other actions that it plans to pursue in service of its vision for the future of the FHLBanks System.
 (See Legislative and Regulatory Developments for more information.)

 Supporting Housing and Community Investment.
-The FHLBanks are required to set aside a portion of their profits for grants supporting affordable housing each year.
-These funds assist members in serving very low- and low-, or moderate-income households and community economic development.
-The FHLBanks' combined net income for 2022 resulted in Affordable Housing Program assessments of \$355 million, which are available for use in 2023.
-In addition to statutory AHP assessments, certain FHLBanks made voluntary AHP contributions totaling \$17 million during the year ended December 31, 2022.
-Certain FHLBanks also made voluntary contributions to community investment programs, which totaled \$44 million during the year ended December 31, 2022.
-All voluntary contributions by the FHLBanks are included in non-interest expense on the Combined Statements of Income.
+The FHLBanks are required to set aside a portion of their profits to support affordable housing each year.
+These funds assist members in serving very low- and low-, or moderate-income households.
+The FHLBanks' combined income subject to assessments resulted in statutory AHP assessments of \$752 million for 2023, which are available for use in 2024.
+In addition to the statutory AHP assessment, an FHLBank may elect to make voluntary contributions to the AHP or other community investment programs.
+In connection with that, and in recognition that additional funding would be beneficial in meeting community needs in affordable housing as well as business and community development, the FHLBanks are either already making additional voluntary contributions or are in the process of increasing their voluntary contribution levels.
+The FHLBanks expensed voluntary contributions to housing and community investment programs, which totaled \$180 million, including \$40 million related to voluntary AHP contributions, during the year ended December 31, 2023.
+These voluntary contribution expenses are included in non-interest expense on the Combined Statements of Income.
+(See Note 10 - Affordable Housing Program to the accompanying combined financial statements for additional information related to statutory and voluntary AHP contributions.)